 I consider the first attempt to be routine.
 I consider subsequent attempts to be an accommodation for anyone that might need it.
-The scheduled final exam is Thu, Oct 29, 16:00-18:50.
+The scheduled final exam is Thu, Feb 25, 16:00 to 18:50.
 The final consists of that third opportunity to retake any exam that was offered during the semester.
 If you are happy enough with your previous scores, you can probably skip the final.